jamiemcstay/Let-s-play-dice/README.md

 ### Gameplay

-> The Banker is the first to roll three dice, with the aim to roll a winning combination of set point.
+> The Banker is the first to roll three dice, with the aim to roll a winning combination or a pair and set point.

 > If the banker rolls a instant win combination, they win all the bets made.